 Google Analytics Cookies & Consent: Video Walkthrough

 The short answer is yes.
-To provide tracking and measurement data, Google Analytics uses cookies.
+Google Analytics uses cookies to provide user tracking and measurement data.
 These tiny pieces of data (cookies) are stored when users visit a site that has Google Analytics tracking code installed.

 They help Google Analytics recognize unique users, trace interactions, and collect data such as pageviews, session duration, and engagement.